 Swap hot dogs for smoked sausage, chorizo, or vegetarian sausages depending on what you have on hand.
 Topping with cheese before covering gives a melty finish.

-Save to Pinterest This hash is sure to satisfy—just adjust the heat for eggs to match your preferred doneness.
+This hash is sure to satisfy—just adjust the heat for eggs to match your preferred doneness.
 Enjoy every bite right from the pan.

 Recipe FAQs